prmr/SoftwareDesign/modules/Module-06.md

 Variation points for the Observer design pattern include:

 * Whether to make the `notifyObserver` methods public or private.
-If public, clients with references to the model get to control when notification are issued.
+If public, clients with references to the model get to control when notifications are issued.
 If private, it is assumed that the method is called at appropriate places in the state-changing methods of the model.
 * What callbacks methods to define on an abstract observer.
 An abstract observer can have any number of callbacks that can correspond to different types of events.
-* What data flow method to use to move data between the model and observers (push, pull, none, or both, as appropriate).
+* What data flow strategy to use to move data between the model and observers (push, pull, none, or both, as appropriate).
 * Whether to use a single abstract observer or multiple ones.
 Multiple abstract observers with different combinations of callbacks give clients more flexibility to respond to certain events or not.
 * How to couple observers with the model if observers need to query or control the model.
 Here the use of the interface segregation principle is recommended.